MuGrU/iosar/README.md

 - **rxerrs**: Receive errors. *Alert if greater than 0*.
 - **txerrs**: Transmit errors: Same as *rxerrs*.

+### Default Thresholds Justification
+- The DEFAULT_THRESHOLDS in this tool were carefully chosen based on general industry best practices and commonly observed system performance patterns.
+These values aim to strike a balance between catching potential performance issues and avoiding excessive false positives.
+Here’s the reasoning behind each value:

+####Disk
+tps (1000.0):
+Disk transactions per second represent the I/O intensity of workloads.
+Systems with traditional disks or smaller SSDs often experience bottlenecks beyond 1000 TPS.
+While enterprise-grade SSDs or NVMe devices might sustain higher values, the threshold serves as a baseline for detecting unusual activity in most setups.

+rkB/s and wkB/s (500,000.0):
+High read/write throughput can indicate heavy workloads, such as database queries or file operations.
+While high throughput alone is not necessarily bad, sustained rates beyond 500 MB/s are atypical for regular workloads unless dealing with large storage arrays.
+This threshold serves to flag unexpected spikes.

+areq_sz (512.0):
+The average request size below 512 KB might indicate a system struggling with inefficiencies in small block I/O operations.
+Large request sizes (e.g., >1024 KB) can lead to latency under certain storage configurations, and values near the threshold help maintain balance.

+aqu_sz (1.0):
+Average queue size measures how many requests are waiting in the I/O queue.
+A queue size above 1.0 often correlates with bottlenecks or poorly optimized storage systems.
+Modern storage can handle brief spikes, but sustained high values suggest system-level adjustments are needed.

+await (10.0 ms):
+Latency in I/O operations impacts application performance.
+A 10 ms threshold is conservative and suitable for most environments, ensuring the tool flags conditions that could cause noticeable degradation.

+%util (80.0):
+Disk utilization indicates the percentage of time the disk is busy handling requests.
+Beyond 80%, the likelihood of saturation and queue buildup increases, causing degraded performance.

+#### CPU
+%user (70.0):
+User CPU usage measures how much time the CPU spends executing non-kernel code.
+Sustained levels above 70% often indicate CPU saturation from user-space processes.

+%system (30.0):
+System CPU usage reflects kernel operations like I/O handling.
+Excessive time spent here (>30%) might indicate inefficiencies, misconfigurations, or excessive context switching.

+%idle (20.0):
+A low idle percentage (<20%) shows that the CPU has little breathing room, suggesting high system load.
+This threshold helps identify when the system is running at near-capacity.

+#### Memory
+kbmemfree (50,000.0 KB):
+Free memory below 50 MB often indicates memory pressure, potentially leading to swapping or reduced application performance.
+Modern systems should have enough free memory to handle bursts of demand.

+kbmemused (90.0%):
+Used memory above 90% signals a system nearing full utilization.
+While Linux aggressively uses available memory for caching, sustained usage above this threshold warrants investigation.

+kbactive (80.0%) and kbinact (20.0%):
+Active memory reflects currently used memory for tasks.
+High active memory with low inactive memory reduces the system’s ability to use caches effectively, impacting overall efficiency.

+#### Network
+rxkB/s and txkB/s (100,000.0):
+Network throughput thresholds correspond to typical performance for 1 Gbps links, which provide up to ~125 MB/s effective bandwidth.
+Spikes beyond this threshold suggest potential issues in data rates exceeding the network’s capacity.

+rxdrop and txdrop (0.0):
+Dropped packets are always a concern and often indicate issues with buffer overruns, hardware capacity, or misconfigurations.
+Any non-zero values should trigger immediate investigation.

+rxerrs and txerrs (0.0):
+Packet errors often point to faulty network hardware or incorrect configurations.
+Non-zero values signal a need for troubleshooting.

 - ## Usage:
 - python3 iosar.py -f FILE -m {disk,cpu,memory,network} [--verbose]